AnthonyBotha/AntBnB/API-docs-AirBnB.md

 Returns the information about the current user that is logged in.

-* Require Authentication: true
+* Require Authentication: false
 * Request
   * Method: GET
-  * URL: /api/users/:id
+  * Route path: /api/session
   * Body: none

 * Successful Response when there is a logged in user